 Investments must not involve any self-dealing.
 The use of an investment manager should be considered.
 The firm providing administrative services should be consulted regarding any investment compliance issues.
 An independent advisor should evaluate the suitability of life insurance or other investment products.

 The plan's funding status should be constantly monitored.
 Although overfunded defined benefit pension plan problems can frequently be resolved, significant excess assets can present serious difficulties, since only a maximum amount, by law, can be accumulated for any participant.
-However, options and alternatives exist to resolve extreme overfunding.
+Options and alternatives exist to resolve overfunding.

 An underfunded defined benefit pension plan may also present problems for a small business.
 However, solutions are frequently available, including an increase in contributions or a reduction or freezing of benefits.
 Termination of a defined benefit plan is always a possibility.
 If the principals are willing to waive some of their benefit to reduce or eliminate the underfunding, difficulties may be avoided.